Dunkirk, New York: History

 The Dunkirk Lighthouse at Point Gratiot was built soon after and still stands.
 Dunkirk served as a minor railroad hub and steamship port on Lake Erie into the early 1900s.
 Both freight and passenger ships traveled the lakes.

-The city has been the site of the Chautauqua County Fair during the summer for more than 140 years, with the fairgrounds in use for sporadic events and functions at other points in the year.
+The Chautauqua County Fair, which had been held sporadically over the years starting in 1821, was first held regularly in Dunkirk in 1881 on land acquired for its permanent use.

 A major employer in Dunkirk in the second half of the 19th century was Brooks Locomotive Works, founded in 1869 by Horatio G. Brooks.
 The Brooks plant built almost 4,000 steam locomotives, for which they won several awards at international exhibitions, and a few of their locomotives were hailed as the fastest and largest locomotives in the world.
 Brooks Locomotive Works was merged into American Locomotive Company in 1901.
 The homestead of Horatio G. Brooks became the Brooks Memorial Hospital following a donation by Brooks's daughter in 1898.

 The city thrived as a steel town for Roebling and others through the 1950s.
 In addition, it was a manufacturing leader with Plymouth Tube and Ralston Purina.
 Its coal-burning Niagara Mohawk Power Corporation plant provided power for the region.
 The plant was mothballed in 2016, negatively impacting Dunkirk's tax base.
 NRG Energy acquired the plant and proceeded with plans to convert it from coal-burning to run on natural gas.
 Since the 1970s, population has declined following a regional drop in manufacturing as the steel industry and other restructured.
 Overall employment has declined in the area.

 Dunkirk gained international recognition in 1946 for the Dunkirk-to-Dunkerque campaign.
 It was a humanitarian assistance program for its namesake and sister city, Dunkerque, France, which had been devastated in World War II.
 Dunkirk-to-Dunkerque became the model for similar relief efforts in cities elsewhere in the United States.

 Beginning in the 1980s, the city refocused its economic efforts on revitalizing its pier and fishing, to improve the quality of life for residents and attract more tourists.
 In addition, in 2016 it attracted a high-tech drug manufacturing project as part of business related to the state project of area investment called the "Buffalo Billion."

 In 2016, Willie Rosas, a former law enforcement officer, became the first Hispanic to be elected mayor in the State of New York.